 1. Does the entire unit meet both of the following criteria?

-The vegetated part of the wetland is on the water side of the Ordinary High Water Mark of a body of permanent open water (without any plants on the surface) that is at least 20 ac (8 ha) in size At least 30% of the open water area is deeper than 10 ft (3 m)

-(NO)- go to 2

-YES - The wetland class is Lake Fringe (Lacustrine Fringe)

-- 2. Does the entire wetland unit meet all of the following criteria? - The wetland is on a slope (slope can be very gradual), - The water flows through the wetland in one direction (unidirectional) and usually comes from seeps.
-It may flow subsurface, as sheetflow, or in a swale without distinct banks; - The water leaves the wetland without being impounded.

-NO2 go to 3

-YES - The wetland class is Slope

-NOTE: Surface water does not pond in these type of wetlands except occasionally in very small and shallow depressions or behind hummocks (depressions are usually <3 ft diameter and less than 1 foot deep).

-- 3. Does the entire wetland unit meet all of the following criteria? - V The unit is in a valley, or stream channel, where it gets inundated by overbank flooding from that stream or river: - The overbank flooding occurs at least once every 10 years.

-NO - go to 4

-YES - The wetland class is Riverine NOTE: The Riverine wetland can contain depressions that are filled with water when the river is not flooding.
+The vegetated part of the wetland is on the water side of the Ordinary High Water Mark of a bound of permanent open water (without any plants on the surface) that is at least 20 ac (8 ha) in size At least 30% of the open water area is deeper than 10 ft (3 m) NO- go to 2 YES - The wetland class is Lake Fringe (Lacustrine Fri inge) 2.
+Does the entire wetland unit meet all of the following criteria?
+The wetland is on a slope (slope can be very gradual), The water flows through the wetland in one direction (unidirectional) and usually comes from seeps.
+It may flow subsurface, as sheetflow, or in a swale without distinct banks; The water leaves the wetland without being impounded. n NO go to 3 NOTE: Surface water does not pond in these type of wetlands except occasionally in very small a shallow depressions or behind hummocks (depressions are usually <3 ft diameter and less than deep). and 3.
+Does the entire wetland unit meet all of the following criteria?
+The unit is in a valley, or stream channel, where it gets inundated by overbank flooding from stream or river; The overbank flooding occurs at least once every 10 years. that NO - go to 4 NOTE: The Riverine wetland can contain depressions that are filled with water when the river is flooding.
 4. Is the entire wetland unit in a topographic depression in which water ponds, or is saturated to the surface, at some time during the year.
-This means that any outlet, if present, is higher than the interior of the wetland.
+This means that any outlet, if present, is higher than the integration of the wetland.
+NO - go to 5 YES - The wetland class is Depressi onal

-NO-go to 5

-(YES)- The wetland class is Depressional